COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Experiments

-To better understand why \sysName improves missing-modality robustness, we analyze the geometry of the learned representations on XRF55.
-Since \sysName relies on a shared latent space to generate target-specific proxy tokens from the observed modalities, this design implicitly requires two properties: (i) representations from different modalities should become cross-modally compatible, and (ii) semantic class structure should remain discriminative after alignment.
+To understand why interface completion improves robustness, we analyze the learned slot-space geometry on XRF55. \sysName requires two properties from the completed slot space: real and proxy tokens should be cross-modally compatible, and class structure should remain discriminative after alignment.

-Figure~\ref{fig:xrf55_geometry} compares X-Fi and \sysName from three perspectives.
-Panel~(a) shows that X-Fi features remain strongly separated by modality: mmWave, WiFi, and RFID occupy largely different regions, suggesting that the learned space is not sufficiently shared for reliable cross-modal substitution.
-In contrast, Panel~(b) shows that \sysName maps the three modalities into a much more aligned space, where modality-specific boundaries are substantially reduced.
-This is precisely the condition required for cross-modal proxy transfer: if different modalities do not live in comparable regions of the latent space, a proxy synthesized from one modality cannot reliably fill another modality slot.

-A natural concern is that shared-space regularization may over-align modality features and weaken class discrimination.
-Panel~(c) quantifies this using two class-level geometry metrics: \emph{cross-modal compactness} (cosine similarity between same-class centroids from different modalities) and \emph{inter-class separation} (minimum cosine distance from one class centroid to centroids of other classes). \sysName shifts the class distribution upward and to the right relative to X-Fi, indicating that it achieves both tighter cross-modal alignment and stronger class-wise separation.
-This directly addresses the concern that stronger alignment may erase modality-specific discriminability: the shared-space design creates a geometry in which proxy tokens are both transferable across modalities and discriminative for downstream fusion.